 How is a Revision Facelift surgery or Secondary Facelift Performed?

-The specifics of your revision facelift procedure or secondary facelift will be determined based on your individual goals and concerns.
-The revision or secondary facelift procedure is similar to that of a traditional facelift.
+The specifics of your revision facelift procedure or secondary facelift will be determined based on your individual goals and concerns, as well as a thorough assessment of your prior facelift and its effects on hairline and tissue positioning.
+The revision or secondary facelift procedure is similar to that of a traditional facelift, but requires careful planning to address previous surgical changes.

 After repositioning the skin, your surgeon will close the incisions with stitches.

-Talking to one of our expert facial surgoens to understand what is best for you, plus looking at all of your lifestyle factors and your facial structure is crucial.
+Talking to one of our expert facial surgeons to understand what is best for you, plus looking at all of your lifestyle factors and your facial structure is crucial.

 Revision Facelift Surgery Considerations

-When considering revision facelift surgery, it’s essential to take into account a number of factors, including:
+When considering revision facelift surgery, it’s essential to take into account several factors, including:

 -